13 Types Of Fishing Rods & How To Choose The Right Rod?

 In another article I recently wrote on types of fishing reels, I discussed the complexity of choosing the right reel.
 In this article on types of fishing rods, the variations of all the different rods are far more confusing than that of reels!

-But don’t worry, as I will explain all your options that are available, what each of them is good for, and when you should use which one.
+But don’t worry; I will go through all your options, what each is suited for, and when you should use which one.

-By the end of this article, you will know every type of rod available, and be able to decide when is the right time to use each of them.
+By the end of this article, you will know every type of rod available and be able to decide when the right time to use each of them is.

 What Are The 13 Main Types Of Fishing Rods?